Skip to content

 Examples of valid icon names: "home-outline", "1st-place-medal", "camera-with-flash".

-Icons that contain the following are not allowed:
+When icons are imported and validated, icons that contain any of the following are not allowed:

 • Scripts and event listeners.
 They can be harmful or badly coded, thus they do not belong in public icons.